d3/d3-shape/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-shape/master/img/padded-circular-sector.png" width="250" height="250"><img src="https://raw.githubusercontent.com/d3/d3-shape/master/img/padded-annular-sector.png" width="250" height="250">

 The recommended minimum inner radius when using padding is outerRadius \* padAngle / sin(θ), where θ is the angular span of the smallest arc before padding.
 For example, if the outer radius is 200 pixels and the pad angle is 0.02 radians, a reasonable θ is 0.04 radians, and a reasonable inner radius is 100 pixels.
-See the [arc padding animation](http://bl.ocks.org/mbostock/31ec1817b2be2660c453) for illustration.
+See the [arc padding animation](http://bl.ocks.org/mbostock/053fcc2295a445afab07) for illustration.

 Often, the pad angle is not set directly on the arc generator, but is instead computed by the [pie generator](#pies) so as to ensure that the area of padded arcs is proportional to their value; see [*pie*.padAngle](#pie_padAngle).
 If you apply a constant pad angle to the arc generator directly, it tends to subtract disproportionately from smaller arcs, introducing distortion.
+See the [pie padding animation](http://bl.ocks.org/mbostock/3e961b4c97a1b543fff2) for illustration.

 <a name="arc_padRadius" href="#arc_padRadius">#</a> <i>arc</i>.<b>padRadius</b>([<i>radius</i>])